nvaccess/nvda-misc-deps/readme.md

     - `libgcc_s_dw2-1.dll` from `brltty-win-X.X-0-libusb\bin\libgcc_s_dw2-1.dll`
     - `brlapi-*.dll` from `brltty-win-X.X-0-libusb\brltty-win-6.6-0-libusb\bin\brlapi-*.dll`

-### txt2tags

-Used to generate and format NVDA documentation.
-Will be abandoned soon in favour of markdown formatting.

 ### wxPython

 Generally release builds of wxPython should be used from pip.